ArchiMageAlex/off_converter/README.md

 Test mode much more faster, help to understand that CSV file doesn't contains errors in data.

-To swith test mode on add --test option to command line.
+To switch test mode on add --test option to command line.